OliverKarger/Zabbix_AutomaticDarkMode/README.md

     ```
 2. Copy `automatic_dark_mode.css` to `/usr/share/zabbix/assets/style/auto_dark_mode.css`<br>
     This CSS File simply imports either `blue-theme.css` or `dark-theme.css` depending
-    on what the media query `prefers-color-scheme` results. (dark/light)
+    on what the media query `prefers-color-scheme` returns. (dark/light)
     You can also import alternate `*.css` Files by simply changing `url('<file>')`.

 After you restart the Zabbix Frontend, a new Theme called `Auto Theme` should appear.